Policies & Regulations

 Directory information includes one or more of the following: student’s name, birthdate, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, number of units of enrollment, and degrees and awards received.

-Golden West College maintains in Admissions & Records the following student record information:
+Golden West College maintains in Admissions & Records the following student record information (section A):

-- Demographic data supplied to the college by the student through the enrollment process
+- Demographic data supplied to the college by the student through the admission and enrollment process

 - Transcripts of high school work if supplied by the student